Juliet-Simpson/Custom-Cupboards/README.md

 I would like to attempt this functionality but it would require time to work on it.

 * Customise user account functionality:
-    * I would much like to customise the registration and login functionality, to have the option to cancel login and signout and to redirect to the previous page after any account account action has been performed.
+    * I would much like to customise the registration and login functionality, to have the option to cancel login and signout and to redirect to the previous page after any account action has been performed.
     * I would like to change the order of the fields on the signup form as I don't feel email is logically placed above username.

 * Example price calculator: